donghui1119/SEW_Brain_Entropy/index.md

 <h2> 3. fMRI-based Brain Entropy Mapping </h2>

-Dr. Ze Wang (2014) proposed a fMRI-based Brain Entropy Mapping measure for resting-state fMRI using sample entropy, you can find the original paper from
+Dr. Ze Wang (2014) proposed a fMRI-based Brain Entropy Mapping for resting-state fMRI using sample entropy, you can find the original paper from
-<a href="https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0089948"> Brain Entropy Mapping Using fMRI </a>,and he created a Brain Entropy Toolbox named BENtbx.
+<a href="https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0089948"> Brain Entropy Mapping Using fMRI </a>,and he created a Brain Entropy Mapping Toolbox named BENtbx.
 You can download BENtbx from <a href="https://github.com/zewangnew/BENtbx"> https://github.com/zewangnew/BENtbx</a> or go to  <a href="https://cfn.upenn.edu/zewang/BENtbx.php"> https://cfn.upenn.edu/zewang/BENtbx.php </a> to download the sample data and matlab code.

 <h2> 4. fMRI-based Brain Entropy Research </h2>